christophergandrud/LoadandCiteNote/NotesOnSecondSubmission.md

 - As suggested by both the reviewers, I have expanded the capabilities for installing packages from non-CRAN sources.
 NEED TO DO.

-- It was mentioned that the function only uses the US CRAN mirror.
-This is incorrect.
-The original version of `LoadandCite` always used the CRAN set by the user by default.
+- It was mentioned that `LoadandCite` only uses the US CRAN mirror.
+This is incorrect for current package versions. `LoadandCite` always used the CRAN set by the user by default.
 It also allowed the user to specify a particular mirror with the `repo` argument.
 Only if the user had not set the mirror at all did it revert to the US mirror.

+- It is true that installing old packages through `LoadandCite` did use the main CRAN archive.
+The new version now allows uses to choose which archive to install from for both current and old package versions.

 - Unit tests are set as dontrun because CRAN doesn't allow packages to be installed in examples.
 I did create an example that where a package is only loaded and cited.
 CHECK